-No celebrity from any genre earned more in 2017 than the $130 million raked in by hip-hop, fashion and media mogul Sean “Diddy” Combs, according to Forbes.
-With a net worth of $820 million, he is closing in on the $1 billion club.
+With a net worth of $855 million, hip-hop, fashion and media mogul Sean “Diddy” Combs is closing in on the $1 billion club.
 But it wasn’t always that way.
 Combs got a paper route as a boy to earn money in his gritty Harlem neighborhood when his mother couldn’t afford to buy him sneakers, according to CNN.

 Find out which celebrities come out on top as the richest in every state.

 Comedian-turned-actor Jim Carrey boasts a net worth of $150 million and a resume of movies that have grossed nearly $4.9 billion worldwide.
 But before a role on “In Living Color” launched the Canadian comic’s career in 1990, things weren’t so smooth.
 At 12 years old, the actor was homeless and living in a van after his father lost his job, Time reported.

 Things are going well for model, mother, entrepreneur Camila Alves, who has a net worth of $5 million and is also married to Matthew McConaughey.
 That reality, however, was far from real when the Brazilian immigrant was 15 years old.
 As a new arrival in a strange country, Alves stated in a 2015 interview that she worked in restaurants and cleaned houses to help her low-income family get by and save for her dream of pursuing a career in New York.